-The Union General Meeting (UGM) is a weekly meeting where you can find out what your elected Student Representatives have been up to and debate policy that shapes the LSESU's campaigns.
+The Union General Meeting (UGM) is a monthly meeting open to all students, where you can find out what your elected Student Representatives have been up to and debate policy that shapes LSESU's campaigns.
 UGMs are one of the main ways in which you can democratically engage and create change within your Students' Union and LSE.

 From time to time, senior figures in the School, as well as NUS Officers and other decision-makers, are invited to the UGM to speak to and answer questions from the student body.

-If your motion passes, then it will become LSESU’s policy on this topic for the next three years.
+- It will become LSESU’s policy on this topic for the next three years.

 - Inform the Union’s stance on a global issue

 - Your elected Student Representatives to lobby the School on a particular issue